Enter a table name

 What SQL operations are supported?

 SELECT (retrieve data) and DELETE (remove data).
 SELECT supports fields, WHERE conditions, ORDER BY, LIMIT, and OFFSET.
 DELETE supports WHERE conditions for targeted deletion.
-INSERT and UPDATE require different form structures.
+INSERT and UPDATE require different form structures and are not currently supported.

 What operators are available?